gabr-iele/iMuseum/Third Iteration/3rd_delivery.md

  The mobile application starts detecting BLE packets from the moment it detects a museum compatible with the application (if the user is close enough to a museum using subscribed to the service, it will show a notification to the user that will start a visit).

- Once the application detect a valid sensor ID, it will send it to the cloud infrastructure (along with the ID of the visit) and respond with all the data of the piece where the sensor is placed on.
+ Once the application detects a valid sensor ID, it will send it to the cloud infrastructure (along with the ID of the visit) and respond with all the data of the piece where the sensor is placed on.

- The cloud infrastructure memorize the transit of the user to compute usefull statistics about the path taken inside the museum and how frequently a piece is visited.
+ The cloud infrastructure memorizes the transit of the user to compute useful statistics about the path taken inside the museum and how frequently a piece is visited.

 - Web app

-From the feedback received, a much bigger importance was given to data analytics and crowd sensing.
-Specifically: now the cloud infrastructure use a model to compute how crowded a piece inside a museum can be, based on data received from all the visits that took place in the museum.
+From the feedback received, much bigger importance was given to data analytics and crowdsensing.
+Specifically: now the cloud infrastructure uses a model to compute how crowded a piece inside a museum can be, based on data received from all the visits that took place in the museum.
 All the visits also provide data about the exact path that visitors took inside the museum in the form of a Graph (showing any loops or not from the start to the visit to the end).

 ## Still to do / System evolution

 - Introduce the battery level in the alive message sent by the boards to the backend: right now, the only information received by the backend is the timestamp, used to check whether the board has been recently alive or much time has passed and therefore it has probably gone down.
 It may be useful to monitor the battery level of the boards, in order to check the energy consumption and be ready to replace it.

-- Study and implement a ML model to compute the attendance level of a statue (opposed to the current one based upon tresholds).
+- Study and implement an ML model to compute the attendance level of a statue (opposed to the current one based upon thresholds).

 ## Evaluation done

 ### Latency

-For the beacon liveness notifications, the only interesting aspect is the communication over MQTT to the local bridge.
-We can't still carry an extremely precise evaluation, since we would need informations about the size of the museum, in order to know whether could be useful to add more gateways and bridges to avoid congestions and increase the quality of service.
+For the beacon liveness notifications, the only interesting aspect is communication over MQTT to the local bridge.
+We can't still carry an extremely precise evaluation, since we would need information about the size of the museum, in order to know whether could be useful to add more gateways and bridges to avoid congestions and increase the quality of service.
 By testing the system on iotlab with few boards, we reach a very good level of latency for the messages arriving to our gateway board.

 For the communication from the gateway to the backend, as well the communication mobile-backend (in both directions), they are entrusted to the Firebase REST APIs.
-In this case we have sometime experienced short delays, depending by the network infrastructure, but still acceptale ones, not compromising the quality of an eventual visit.
+In this case, we have sometimes experienced short delays, depending by the network infrastructure, but still acceptable ones, not compromising the quality of an eventual visit.

 ### Cloud infrastracture costs